-Community Resiliency Investment Program 2024 FireSmartTM Community Funding and Supports Program and Application Guide for Allocation-based Funding Updated November 2023
+Community Resiliency Investment Program 2024 FireSmart[TM] Community Funding and Supports Program and Application Guide for Allocation-based Funding (Updated April 2024)

 The 2024 FireSmart Community Funding and Supports program will have an open intake.
-Funding permitting, eligible applicants can submit one application between October 1, 2023 and September 30, 2024 using the new LGPS Online Application Tool (as of January 1, 2024).
+Funding permitting, eligible recipients can submit one application between October 1, 2023 and September 30, 2024 using the new LGPS Online Application Tool (as of January 1, 2024).